 There will be a 3 month probationary period at which we will review your progress with you and determine whether and how the placement will proceed.

-To apply for this position please complete our application form, available to download here as a Word Document or PDF format Here. and email to [email protected] or alternatively post it to FAO John Wood 309 Old Durham Rd Gateshead NE8 3TS.
+To apply for this position please complete our application form, available to download here as a Word Document or PDF format Here. and email to [email protected] or alternatively post it to FAO Jigsaw recovery project 309 Old Durham Rd Gateshead NE8 3TS.